The Completion Theorem in twisted equivariant $K$-Theory for proper and discrete actions: Module Structure for twisted Equivariant K-theory

 \section{Module Structure for twisted Equivariant K-theory}

 Let $X$ be a proper $G$-CW complex, and let $P$ be a stable projective unitary $G$-equivariant bundle over $X$.
 Recall that up to $G$-equivariant homotopy, there exists a unique map $\lambda: X\to \eub{G}$.
-The map $\lambda$ together with the multiplicative structure give an abelian group homomorphism
+The map $\lambda^*$ together with the module structure defined in Section 1 endows to $K^{0}_G(X,P)$ with a $K_G^0(\eub{G})$-module structure